-International students in the MEAM MSE program are eligible to count internships towards their MSE programs through the CPT and AFS programs.
-Students are eligible to work in the US off-campus through a CPT or AFS program after completing 6 CUs of study.
+International students in the MEAM MSE program are eligible to count internships towards their MSE degrees through the CPT and AFS programs.
+Students are eligible to work off-campus in the US through a CPT or AFS program after completing 6 CUs of study.
 Students will work with the Graduate Program Coordinator to apply for a CPT or AFS.
 Students should refer to information about the CPT and AFS programs on their respective webpages.
+International students do not need to apply for CPT or AFS to work on campus.